 When wood is pressure-treated, chemicals are forced into the wood to create a protective barrier against insects and decay.
 Fence posts should be pressure-treated and labeled for ground use.

-A DIY fence may save you money in the short run, but if the posts are not properly installed you’ll end up with a fence that is more prone to rot.
-Make sure you know how to install the posts so they don’t have contact with soil or hire a professional fence installer.
+A DIY fence may save you money in the short run, but if the posts are not properly installed you’ll end up with a fence more prone to rot.
+Make sure you know how to install the posts so they don’t have contact with soil.
+Or, better yet, hire a professional fence installer.

 Protect With Stain

-A wooden fence needs a coat of protective stain.
-Because a wooden fence is made from what once was a living tree, it will naturally absorb moisture that it needed to stay alive.
+A wood fence needs a coat of protective stain.
+Since a wooden fence is made from what at one time was a living tree, it will naturally absorb moisture that it once needed to stay alive.
 In a sense, the wood is like a natural sponge.
 When stain is applied, the porous texture of the wood is sealed, thereby reducing the amount of moisture absorbed into the wood.